lmagyar/prim-sync/README.md

                                      in case of conflict, local files matching this Unix shell PATTERN win, multiple values are allowed, separated by space
   -r PATTERN [PATTERN ...], --remote-wins-patterns PATTERN [PATTERN ...]
                                      in case of conflict, remote files matching this Unix shell PATTERN win, multiple values are allowed, separated by space

+unidirectional conflict resolution:
+  -m [PATTERN ...], --mirror [PATTERN ...]
+                                     in case of conflict, mirror source side files matching this Unix shell PATTERN to destination side, multiple values are allowed, separated by space if no PATTERN is specified, all files will be mirrored
 ```

 ### Some example